pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 If you don't know how to read this assembler, don't worry: I didn't know either.
 I grew up with MASM, which looks different from GNU assembler.
-It does not use `'%'` for registers and '`$`' for constants; besides, it specifies the destinaton before the source and the operation size on the operand rather than in the instruction code.
+It does not use `'%'` for registers and '`$`' for constants; besides, it specifies the destination before the source and the operation size on the operand rather than in the instruction code.
 GNU assembler does other way around.
 For instance, the instruction from the above listing:

 {% highlight text %}